DAFoam/DAFoam.github.io/pages/mydoc/mydoc_gui_overview.md

 . $HOME/pvOptGUI/loadOptGUI.sh
 </pre>

-**NOTE:** If a different location is preferred edit the file paths in loadOptGUI.sh, then execute the shell script.
+**NOTE:** If a different location is preferred or the directories are renamed, edit the file paths in loadOptGUI.sh, then execute the shell script.

 Finally, open Paraview by running: